JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Hey Bradley!”
 Matt and I said.
 We actually have met Bradley before and he was cool, but he was always a bit shaky in a way that seemed to imply “You believe I was born into this shit?”

 “So what do you go?”
-Douglass said as I opened up my carrying case of disks.
+Douglas said as I opened up my carrying case of disks.
 “I’ve got Caverns of Mars and Pac-Man and Donkey Kong…” and then without any hesitation Douglas shouted “DONKEY KONG!!!”

 “Wow!
 Donkey Kong?” said a woman’s voice out of the kitchen.
 It was Beven’s mother who looked like she just got up from a nap, “That sounds cool.
 You want that Douglas?”
 “Yeah,” he responded.